veebch/palomino/README.md

 ## Add Autostart

+Once you've got a working instance of the code, you will probably want it to start automatically every time you power up.
 You can use systemd to start the code as a service on boot.

 ```
 cat <<EOF | sudo tee /etc/systemd/system/palamino.service